Siege of Hippo Regius

-The siege of Hippo Regius was a siege from June 430 to August 431, carried out by the Vandals under their king Genseric against Roman defenders under Boniface, Count of Africa.
+The siege of Hippo Regius was a siege from June 430 to August 431, carried out by the Vandals under their king Gaiseric against Roman defenders under Boniface, Count of Africa.

+Background

+Boniface, freshly reconciled with imperial power in Rome, sought to oppose the advance of the Vandals in North Africa.
+After peace talks broke down, he confronted them militarily in the spring of 430, but was defeated.
+He then retreated with his federated Gothic troops to Hippo Regius, a fortified city occupying a strategic position.
+The city had by then already welcomed several thousand refugees from the surrounding provinces, including one of the main sources on this event, Bishop Possidius of Calama.

+Siege

-Having command of the sea, Boniface was able to keep the city well provisioned and, after 14 months, Genseric was the one short on supplies.
+The siege begins in May or June 430.
+While the bulk of the Vandal army imposed a land and sea blockade, detachments plundered the surrounding province.
+After 14 months, however, Gaiseric was the one short on supplies.
 The Vandals lifted the siege, making the ordeal a technical Roman victory.
 However, Boniface quickly abandoned the city by sea to meet with reinforcements from the eastern empire; the Vandals were able to occupy the town and subsequently defeated the combined Roman forces in a set battle.

 Among those who died during the siege was St. Augustine.